 Are you moving to Norman, Oklahoma?
 If so, you'll need to establish trash service.
-Here is all the information you need on Norman sanitation, details on trash pickup, bulk pickup, schedules and recycling in Norman.
+Here is all the information you need on Norman sanitation, details on trash pickup, bulk pickup, schedules, and recycling in Norman.

 Residential trash service in Norman costs $14 per month.
 Each address in the city limits is assigned its own household trash polycart.
 The city specifically says that all trash must be placed in the cart, so don't use any other kind of commercial trash can or bin.

 Place your cart within two feet of the curb, with two feet clearance on either side and the handles facing away from the street.
 It should be put out no earlier than noon the day prior to collection, no later than 7:30 a.m. on the day of collection.
 Then, remove it no later than noon the day after collection.
 To find your day of trash service, use the sanitation route map from the city of Norman.